wavetermdev/waveterm/buildres/README.md

 [`publish-from-staging.sh`](./publish-from-staging.sh) script to directly copy the artifacts from the staging bucket to the releases bucket.

+## Automatic updates

+Thanks to `electron-updater`, we are able to provide automatic app updates for macOS and Linux, as long as the app was distributed as a DMG, AppImage, RPM, or DEB file.

+With each release, `latest-mac.yml` and `latest-linux.yml` files will be produced that point to the newest release.
+These also include file sizes and checksums to aid in validating the packages.
+The app will check these files in our S3 bucket every hour to see if a new version is available.

 ## Local signing and notarizing for macOS (Deprecated)

 The [`prepare-macos.sh`](./deprecated/prepare-macos.sh) script will download the latest build